splitlane/SplitlaneTaiko/readme.md

 ## How does this work

-This simulator uses raylib to implement the rendering and input.
+Simply put: This simulator uses raylib to implement the rendering and input.
 It parses .tja files, which are files that can store various / complicated charts.

 ## WARNING: Code Quality